bornarkun/Twitter/Twitter/README.md

 **Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **8** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

 - [X] User can sign in using OAuth login flow
-- [ ] User can view last 20 tweets from their home timeline
+- [X] User can view last 20 tweets from their home timeline
 - [X] The current signed in user will be persisted across restarts
-- [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+- [X] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.

+The following **optional** features are implemented:
 - [ ] Retweeting and favoriting should increment the retweet and favorite count.

-The following **optional** features are implemented:

 - [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
 - [ ] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [ ] User can pull to refresh.